Urban Legends: Final Cut: Plot

-Before filming another scene for Amy's film in an empty carnival ride, sophomores Stan and Dirk are attacked and electrocuted while preparing the set.
-Amy discovers the corpses and is again confronted by the killer.
-She escapes again and informs the police, who attribute the deaths to accidental electrocution.
-Amy is comforted by Trevor.
-They begin having sex when Trevor suddenly stabs Amy.
-She wakes up and realizes that it was only a dream.
-Amy later notices a light inside the bell tower.
-She goes there and finds her friend, Vanessa waiting for her.
-Vanessa, a lesbian, presents a note she received addressed to her from Amy, in which it states that she has romantic feelings for Vanessa.
-Amy explains that she did not write the note, and fears that both women have been lured there.
-They are startled by the killer; Amy presses a panic button in the tower, but the killer manages to pursue them to the top of the tower.
-Once at the top, Amy is locked in a closet by the killer, where she finds the corpses of Simon and Sandra.
-Upon breaking free, she finds Vanessa hanging from the bell.
-Amy runs out of the tower passing Reese, who was notified of the disturbance via the campus security system.
+Before the filming of another scene in an empty carnival ride, sophomores Stan Washington and Dirk Reynolds are attacked and electrocuted while preparing the set.
+Amy discovers the corpses, escapes a confrontation with the killer, and informs the police, who attribute the deaths to accidental electrocution.
+Trevor comforts Amy, and during their period of sexual intercourse, he suddenly stabs her.
+She awakens, realizing that it was only a dream, but then notices a light inside the bell tower.
+When Amy arrives there, her friend Vanessa Valdeon presents a note addressed to her that Amy supposedly wrote expressing romantic feelings for Vanessa, but Amy denies writing the note.
+The killer startles them and pursues them after Amy presses a panic button.
+Once upstairs, the 2 girls hide in a closet, but the killer discovers them, grabs Vanessa and locks Amy in.
+Trying to get out, she discovers the corpses of Simon and Sandra.
+Managing to break down the door, she finds Vanessa's corpse hanging from the bell.
+Amy runs out passing Reese, who was notified of the disturbance via the campus security system.

-Amy runs into the arms of Trevor.
-Later, he tells her he has found that all the murder victims worked on Travis' thesis film.
-After watching some of Travis' film, The Gods of Men, they suspect Toby, the only person who worked on the film who is still alive.
-They kidnap Toby and call in Professor Solomon to an empty film set to present their suspicions.
-However, Toby reveals that Travis faked Toby's sound credit to help him graduate, admitting that he never went anywhere near Travis' film.
-Graham happens upon the confrontation, watching from a window.
-In the confusion, Solomon reveals himself as the killer, attempting to frame Amy and usurp the Hitchcock Award – which includes a large stipend – by presenting Travis' film as his own.
-A melee ensues in which Amy wrestles his gun from him and holds him at gunpoint.
+Trevor tells Amy all the victims worked on Travis' thesis film.
+After watching some footage, they suspect Toby, the only person who worked on the film that is still alive, kidnap him, and summon Professor Solomon to an empty film set to present their suspicions.
+However, Toby reveals that he never went anywhere near Travis' film.
+Graham encounters the confrontation, and in the confusion, Solomon reveals himself as the killer, attempting to frame Amy and usurp the Hitchcock Award – which includes a large stipend – by presenting Travis' film as his own.
+In the ensuing melee, Amy wrestles his gun from him and holds him at gunpoint.
 Reese stumbles upon the scene, and a standoff occurs.
-Solomon leaps at Amy, and she discharges the gun in his abdomen.
+Solomon leaps at Amy, who discharges the gun in his abdomen.

-At the Hitchcock Awards ceremony, Trevor attends to accept the award on his brother's behalf.
-As he goes onstage, production assistant Kevin appears as a sniper in the rafters, only to be shot by Reese.
+At the Hitchcock Awards ceremony a few months later, Trevor attends to accept the award on his brother's behalf.
+As he goes onstage, Reese shoots production assistant Kevin, who appears as a sniper in the rafters.
 The altercation is revealed to be a scene in Amy's new film, Urban Legends, on which Toby and Graham are working on her behalf.

-Later, Solomon, now using a wheelchair, is in a mental institution where, after watching Amy's film, a nurse asks him if he enjoyed the movie.
-He is wheeled out by the nurseBrenda Bates, from the original filmwho tells him that they have a lot in common.
+Later, Solomon, now using a wheelchair, is in a mental institution where, after he watches Amy's film, a nurse (Brenda Bates, from the original film) asks him if he enjoyed the movie.
+She wheels him out, explaining that they have a lot in common.